This document describes the Druid security model that extensions use to enable user authentication and authorization

-For information on what HTTP methods are supported on a particular request endpoint, please refer to the API documentation.
+For information on what HTTP methods are supported on a particular request endpoint, refer to API reference.

 Queries on Druid datasources require DATASOURCE READ permissions for the specified datasource.

 Queries on INFORMATION_SCHEMA tables return information about datasources that the caller has DATASOURCE READ access to.
 Other datasources are omitted.

 Queries on the system schema tables require the following permissions:

 servers: The user requires STATE READ permissions.

 server_segments: The user requires STATE READ permissions.
 Druid filters segments according to DATASOURCE READ permissions.